-I think it’s safe to say, that with so many people working at home, the demand for tech and tech-related accessories is on the rise!
-Plus, it’s always fun to add a little personality and customization to the electronic devices we use every day.
-This is easy with colorful laptop decals (also called skins).
-But why buy something when you have a Cricut and can quickly and easily make your own custom laptop skin at home?
+It’s always fun to add a little personality and customization to the electronic devices we use every day.
+This customization is easy with colorful laptop decals.
+And why buy something when you have a Cricut and can quickly and easily make your own custom laptop skin at home?
 In this tutorial, you’ll see how simple it is to make your own DIY laptop decal with Cricut.

 Printable Vinyl vs. Sticker Paper